Coprime commutators in profinite groups: Main result

 If $C$ is finite, then $a^N$ is finite and so $[N:C_N(a)]$ is finite as well.
 Combining this with the fact that $N$ is open in $H$ we deduce that $C_H(a)$ is open in $H$.
 We claim that $H$ is finite as well.
 Indeed, let $L$ be an open normal subgroup of $H$ contained in $C_H(a)$.
 By \cite[Lemma 2.1(iv)]{AGS_2023} the subgroup $L$ is contained in $Z(H)$.
 Thus $Z(H)$ has finite index in $H$ and, by Schur Theorem, $H'$ is finite.
 Then we can assume that $H$ is abelian and $C=[N,a]$ becomes a finite normal subgroup of $H$.
 Passing to the quotient $H/C$ we can also assume that $N\leq C_H(a)$.
 Since $H=[H,a]$ is abelian we have $C_H(a)=1$.
 Therefore $N$ is trivial and so $H$ is finite, as claimed.

 It remains to deal with the case where $C=[N,a]$ is infinite.
-Note that $C$ is normal in $N$ since $N$ is $A$-invariant.
+Note that $C$ is a normal subgroup in $N$ since $N$ is $A$-invariant.
 Set $K=\langle C^H\rangle$.
-Observe that $H/K$ is finite.
+We now prove that $H/K$ is finite.
 Indeed, the image of $N$ in the quotient $H/K=[H/K,a]$, say $\bar{N}$, is contained in $C_{H/K}(a)$.
 By \cite[Lemma 2.1(iv)]{AGS_2023} the image $\bar{N}$ of $N$ in this quotient is contained in $Z(H/K)$.
 Thus $Z(H/K)$ has finite index in $H/K$ and, again by Schur Theorem, $(H/K)'$ is finite.
 By passing to the quotient over $(H/K)'$ we can assume that $H/K$ is abelian and $N$ becomes trivial in this quotient.
 Thus $N\leq K$ and it follows from the openness of $N$ in $H$ that $H/K$ is finite, as desired.